 - The pentagon-shaped 12-panel construction casing provides improved flight, greater control and overall performance

-Our adidas Team Glider Training Footballs can be found here.
+Our adidas Team Training Pro Footballs can be found here.

 Match footballs have a unique construction which is high in quality and uses materials and techniques that are geared towards high performance but are not necessarily long-lasting.
 The footballs are usually hand stitched and feature a thicker layer of foam under the PU cover for added protection.
 Combined with a softer bladder type, match balls have an excellent touch when it comes to passing, shooting and receiving, giving a player ultimate control over every touch of the ball.
 It also boasts the best possible flight when struck allowing the football to bend, dip or rise through the air when struck correctly.